djsutherland/html-talk/README.md

 You'll want to configure your editor to call this:
 - Sublime Text: see [`support/sublime`](support/sublime/README.md).
 It unfortunately requires a stupid plugin that I wrote.
 - Vim: see [`support/vim`](support/vim/README.md); this is pretty easy.

+If you want this in another editor: see if the Vim-type approach is possible.
+If not, you can either follow the approach like I did here with Sublime of calling `bin/slide-to`, or write an extension that makes a websocket call: `slide-to` without the error handling is just sending a single websocket message, and that might be easier for you to do directly.

 ### Distributing a final version of the talk
 If you want to distribute just the rendered talk, without the 100mb of dependencies to build it: